• Menu

 One of my favourite memories of Mexico includes visiting the ruins and cenotes of Coba.
 The Coba Ruins are one of the most incredible archaeological sites you can visit in Mexico (in my opinion…).
 Just 45 minutes from Tulum, this city is often seen as a day trip but can easily be turned into an overnighter or weekend stay.

 The Coba Ruins are a big reason to visit.
-Usually, you are able to climb to the top of one of the pyramids which is not the case with many other archaeological sites.
-Unfortunately, we were not able to do so due to Covid restrictions at the time.
+Usually, you can climb to the top of one of the pyramids, which is not the case with many other archaeological sites.
+Unfortunately, we could not do so due to Covid restrictions at the time.
 But I am hoping this has changed.
 The ruins are remarkable, set deep into the jungle you can rent bikes to go from site to site.
-You travel amongst a dirt path, passing under trees hundreds of years old until you happen upon the next site to bare witness.
+You travel amongst a dirt path, passing under trees hundreds of years old until you happen upon the following site to bear witness.
 So amazing.

 Cenotes near Coba